ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 **Important Notes:**
 - Both endpoints must accept POST requests
 - Status code 2xx indicates successful message delivery
-- Any non-2xx status code will be treated as a failure
+- Any non-2xx status code will be treated as an error
 - The `templateParams` object will always include an `otp` field when sending OTP codes
-- For SMS: Phone numbers should be in E.164 format (e.g., +1234567890)
-- For Email: Email addresses should be in standard format (e.g., user@example.com)
 - The `channel` field will be "sms" for SMS service calls and "email" for Email service calls

 ## Database Configuration